phloof/reviision/README.md

 - OpenCV 4.5+ for image processing and computer vision
 - PyTorch 1.10+ for ML model inference (YOLOv8)
 - Flask with service layer architecture for web implementation
-- SQLite/MongoDB for flexible data storage options
+- SQLite for reliable relational data storage
 - Pathlib for cross-platform file handling
 - Comprehensive logging with configurable levels